-Test procedures, other than specified above, shall only be used if prior written approval is obtained from the ARB Executive Officer.
+Test procedures, other than specified above, such as the use of a mini-SHED to measure diurnal evaporative emissions, shall only be used if prior written approval is obtained from the ARB Executive Officer.
 In order to secure the ARB Executive Officer's approval of an alternative test procedure, the applicant is responsible for demonstrating to the ARB Executive Officer's satisfaction that the alternative test procedure is equivalent to this test procedure.